Alpine Wonderland: Switzerland 8 Day Itinerary

 If you prefer to travel by Swiss Travel Pass, this will be a comfortable and scenic journey.
 The direct train usually takes around 2 hours 45 minutes, with departures roughly every half hour and plenty of opportunities for easy stops.

-Once you arrive in Zurich, check out all the spots you didn’t get chance to see at the start of your trip.
+Once you arrive in Zurich, check out all the spots you didn’t get chance to see at the start of your 8 day Switzerland itinerary.

 For inspiration, why not visit the Freitag Tower in Zürich-West, an urban district known for its trendy vibes.
 This quirky shop is housed in stacked shipping containers and offers a broad range of products made from recycled materials, like the iconic Freitag bags.

-We stayed at Park Hyatt Zurich at the end of our trip as well, but you could always opt to stay somewhere new on the last night in this city – perhaps there will be some hot deals on Hotellook!
+We once again stayed at Park Hyatt Zurich at the end of our 8 Day Switzerland itinerary, but you could always opt to stay somewhere new on the last night in this city – perhaps there will be some hot deals on Hotellook!

 Day 8: DEPART ZURICH

-Enjoy your final hours in Zurich before heading to the airport! 😭
+Enjoy the final hours of your 8 Day Switzerland itinerary before heading to the airport! 😭

-From strolling along the vibrant Bahnhofstrasse, one of the world’s most exclusive shopping avenues, to having lunch at Viadukt market hall, a former railway viaduct turned culinary paradise, there’s truly no shortage of cool things to do in Zurich before you leave!
+So, what to do in the final hours?
+Well, from strolling along the vibrant Bahnhofstrasse (one of the world’s most exclusive shopping avenues) to having lunch at Viadukt market hall (a former railway viaduct turned culinary paradise) there’s truly no shortage of cool things to do in Zurich before you leave!

 Safe travels ✌️